324Luke/vsauce2/README.md

 ## Running the Bot

+These are inaccurate and need to be written to show that this project now uses yarn 2.
+It'll probably still work though.

 1. Install Node.js & NPM [here](https://nodejs.org/en/) if you haven't already.
 2. Install MongoDB [here](https://www.mongodb.com/download-center/community) if you haven't already.
    1. Find your [installation guide](https://docs.mongodb.com/manual/installation/) and follow it.